hrithikguy/systecash/doc/README.translator.txt

 #: messages-i18n.c:11
 msgid ""
-"The GnuCash personal finance manager.\n"
+"The systecash personal finance manager.\n"
 "The GNU way to manage your money!" msgstr ""